MarufZak/study-logs/linux-command-line/README.md

 ### Regular expressions

 Regular expression is a symbolic notation used to identify a pattern.
 In simple words it's same as wildcards, but much richer.
+Regular expressions might not be same everywhere.
+Sometimes regular expressions found in some languages are extended regular expressions.

 Regular expression is used by famous program `grep`.
 This program identifies patterns in given files and outputs matching lines.
 Some interesting `grep` options:

 1. `-i` - ignore case
 2. `-v` - invert match